masc-ucsc/livehd/docs/projects.md

  * It uses source map (https://github.com/mgreter/sourcemap.cpp) to show the "original" code, not the "generated" verilog or "C".
  * Variables can be draged to/from the waveform window. (shift+click adds to waveform view, shift+double click adds driver to waveform)
  * There can be several source windows
+ * Maybe integrate/leverage scintilla (must integrate with GUI, and other waveform viewer)

 ### Waveform Window